jan1s/jan1s.github.io/_posts/2016-11-27-stm32-toolchain.markdown

 ---
 layout: post
-title:  "STM32 Toolchain on macOS"
+title:  "STM32 Toolchain"
 date:   2016-11-27 18:44:26 +0100
 categories: jekyll update
 ---

-Setting up a STM32 toolchain on macOS can be confusing.
+Setting up a STM32 toolchain can be confusing.
 Here is how i do it.

+# macOS

 If you have not installed [Homebrew][brew] yet, you should do that right now.